flatironinstitute/nomad/.github/pull_request_template.md

 - [ ] New features (non-breaking change that adds functionality)
 - [ ] Breaking change (fix or feature that changes how existing functionality works, other than correcting errors)
+- [ ] Code improvement (no new functionality, but improving project structure)
 - [ ] Documentation only (changes that improve or expand instructions to users, without changing program behavior)